 The 1997-2002 Lincoln Navigator 4WD is built with the following suspension components:

-1997-2002 Lincoln Navigator 4WD Air Springs (x2)- commonly referred to as air bags, a plastic and rubber bag that is fitted on top of the strut that uses pressurized air as a cushion instead of a metal coil spring to hold a vehicle off of the ground and off of its wheels.
-These are the number one cause of all air suspension leaks.
-All air springs all go bad at about the same rate.
-If one is leaking, the others will not be far behind.
+1997-2002 Lincoln Navigator 4WD Air Springs (x2)- commonly referred to as air bags, a plastic and rubber bag that uses pressurized air as a cushion (replacing a coil spring) to support the weight of the rear of the vehicle.
+These rubber air springs are the number one cause of all air suspension leaks.
+Since air springs go bad at about the same rate, if one is leaking, the others will not be far behind.
 For a proper repair, all of them need to be replaced at the same time.

-1997-2002 Lincoln Navigator 4WD Air Lines- tubes that run from a compressor (air suspension) to the air struts which carry pressurized air to the air bags components in order to adjust the height of the vehicle, respectively.
+1997-2002 Lincoln Navigator 4WD Air Lines- tubes that carry pressurized air from a compressor to the air springs and air shocks in order to adjust the height of the vehicle.

 1997-2002 Lincoln Navigator 4WD Solenoids (x4)- This vehicle is equipped with 4 solenoids.
-These plastic components connect the electrical connection and lines of suspension components to the suspension control module.
+These plastic components work along with the suspension control module.
 The solenoids are responsible for regulating the air pressure in each air spring or air shock.
 Solenoids are a small piece of the suspension system but they play a big role in how well it functions.
-If a solenoid is not working properly, it will cause the vehicle to be unlevel and, in turn, cause the compressor to burn out.
+If a solenoid is not working properly, it will cause uneven ride height and, in turn, cause the compressor to burn out.

-1997-2002 Lincoln Navigator 4WD Compressor- This vehicle is equipped with one air suspension compressor.
-The compressor is responsible for pumping up the air springs and shocks.
-When the air suspension starts leaking, the compressor is forced to run continuously to try and keep the air springs inflated.
+1997-2002 Lincoln Navigator 4WD Compressor- This vehicle is equipped with an onboard air compressor.
+The compressor is responsible for making enough air to pump up the air springs and shocks.
+When the air suspension starts leaking, the compressor is forced to run continuously to try and keep the air springs and shocks inflated.
 After a couple of days of running non-stop, the compressor will burn itself out.
 Replacing the compressor is a timely and expensive project to undertake.

 1997-2002 Lincoln Navigator 4WD Dryer Assembly- This vehicle is equipped with a dryer assembly.
 The dryer assembly is responsible for getting moisture out of the air lines.
 Once the air suspension parts start to leak, moisture will build up throughout the air system.
 Moisture damages the air suspension components from the inside out.
 The dryer must be replaced whenever the compressor is replaced to prevent further damage.